2021 Connacht Senior Football Championship

 The 2021 Connacht Senior Football Championship was the 2021 iteration of the Connacht Senior Football Championship organised by Connacht GAA.

 Teams

 The 2021 Connacht championship was contested by the five counties in the Irish province of Connacht.
 London and New York were withdrawn from the 2020 and 2021 Connacht championships as part of the impact of the COVID-19 pandemic on Gaelic games, due to international travel restrictions.
 There was a full open draw for the first time in more than 40 years.
 It took place on 19 April 2021.
 Sligo withdrew from the championship in 2020 but returned in 2021.
-London and New York returned in 2022 but games for 2021 not expected to take place until 2026.
+London and New York returned in 2022 but games for 2021 fixtures took place in 2026.